 When Nathaniel Tracy died in 1796, at the age of forty-five, his widow sold the property to Offin Boardman (pictured), who had once worked aboard Tracy’s ships.
-Boardman had achieved fame during the Revolution for his daring exploits aboard privateer vessels, which landed him in prison in England twice.
-After the Revolution, Boardman made significant business dealings from his wharf on the Newburyport waterfront.
+Boardman had achieved fame during the Revolutionary War for his daring exploits aboard privateer vessels, which landed him in prison in England twice.
+After the war, Boardman made significant business dealings from his wharf on the Newburyport waterfront.

 Boardman added the wooden wing to the main manor house, adding a Federal parlor and sleeping chamber.
 He also added the farmhouse to the rear of the manor house and attached them through a breezeway.
 Boardman used the house for family quarters and then for servants.